Chr15w1986/Motor-Werks/README.md

 **Font Selection**

-Two fonts were chosen with [Google Fonts](https://fonts.google.com/) to be used across the entire site.
+- Two fonts were chosen with [Google Fonts](https://fonts.google.com/) to be used across the entire site

-The chosen fonts were 'Uchen', with serif as back up fonts for lists, forms, buttons and paragraphs.
+- The chosen fonts were 'Uchen', with serif as back up fonts for lists, forms, buttons and paragraphs

 <details>
 <summary>Click to see Font style:</summary>
 <br>